actionhero/actionhero-tutorial/README.md

 **note:** From this point forward, it is assumed that all commands listed are run from within the `~/actionhero-tutorial` directory.

-Use the ActionHero generator to build your project
+Use the Actionhero generator to build your project

 - `npx actionhero generate`